issavejdani/sa-clone-project/README.md

     - [Properties](#properties)
 ## Introduction

-Adding new projects to the team space is one of the primary activities that you do as a team administrator.
-Sometimes this activity requires a lot of steps or can be error-prone and time-consuming.
+Adding new projects to the team space is one of your primary activities as a team administrator.
+This activity requires several steps or can be error-prone and time-consuming.
 That is where the new clone project feature comes in handy.
 This new feature allows you to duplicate a project in fewer steps, saving you time and effort.

-You can create projects that are similar to existing ones without having to configure them from scratch.
+You can create projects similar to the existing ones without having to configure them from scratch.
 Once you finish cloning them, you can modify their settings.

 This document contains a step-by-step guide for cloning a project.